bwplotka/bingo/README.md

 For example `go build -mod=mod -modfile .bingo/faillint.mod -o=$GOBIN/faillint-v1.5.0`

-`bingo` allows to easily maintain a separate, nested Go Module for each binary.
-By default, it will keep it `.bingo/<tool>.mod` This allows to correctly pin the binary without polluting the main go module or other's tool module.
+`bingo` allow one to easily maintain a separate, nested Go Module for each binary.
+By default, it will keep it `.bingo/<tool>.mod` This allow one to correctly pin the binary without polluting the main go module or other's tool module.

 ### Using Installed Tools